 In this guide, we’ll uncover some of the most beautiful and best swim holes in Texas near Austin.
 From hidden swimming holes TX gems tucked away in lush forests to picturesque water holes in Texas rivers flowing through breathtaking landscapes, there are plenty of Texas water holes to choose from!

 So pack your swimsuit, sunscreen, and sense of adventure, and check out the best swimming holes of Texas that are near Austin.
 Let’s dive in!

-Editor’s Note: A version of this article first appeared in HoustonOnTheCheap.com.
+Editor’s Note: Editor’s Note: A version of this article first appeared in HoustonOnTheCheap.com.
 Content has been modified for Austinot readers.

 The chute is a built-in slide that’s part of the dam.
 As you might expect, the City Tube Chute is a prime party spot on the weekends.
 If you’re looking for a lazy, calm experience you might want to visit in the morning or earlier in the week to avoid congestion.
 The park is currently open from 9 am to 8 pm daily with limited capacity.

 Where: 250 Meusebach St, New Braunfels, TX 78130

 Krause Springs is so much more than just a swimming hole.
 Located about 30 miles outside of Austin, in a campground, Krause Springs is a swimming hole surrounded by more than 30 natural springs.
-Above the swimming hole there is a strong waterfall.
-Part of the springs feed into a man-made pool.
+Above the swimming hole, there is a strong waterfall.
+Part of the springs feeds into a man-made pool.
 Families can also visit the Butterfly Garden or check out the tree swing to launch into the end of the natural swimming hole.
 Krause Springs is an excellent spot for a family day trip.